Anyone who uses Mason jars knows how amazing they are! These jars can be used and reused, painted and glitter-

 Miscellaneous desktop items refer to items like rulers, scissors, and anything else you keep at your desk that doesn’t fit the other categories.
 Be creative.

 Erasers, like the paper clips and push pins, get stored on my desk in a smaller jar.
 Though, they would do just fine on the desktop if you use them enough.

 There are other amazing ways to use mason jars for organizing.
 Here are a few!

 Using jars to collect spare change is not only great for organization but is an awesome way to save!

 If you aren’t a crafter, you can still use this idea.
-Whenever you get a button with a new sweater or coat, drop the little baggy into the button jar and your collection will slowly grow!
+Next time you get a button with a new sweater or coat, drop the little baggy into a jar.
+Your collection will slowly grow and you’ll never

 Candles / Tealights

 Like the cupcake liners, tea lights and small candles don’t store well in the containers they are purchased in (usually plastic bags).
 In order to decrease the mess, store these in a mason jar!

 What do you use Mason Jars for?
 Let me know in the comments!